-In order to complete the registration process, please sign and return the Handbook Form by Thursday, July 28th indicating your understanding of and compliance with all school policies.
+In order to complete the registration process, please complete all required online forms which include the Handbook Form by Friday, July 28th indicating your understanding of and compliance with all school policies.
 Your signature represents a very important commitment to support the policies and procedures in this handbook throughout the year.
 Thank you in advance for your partnership.